 For a boy, as I was then, with the mentality of a twelve-year-old child, during a time of social transition, without the proper guidance, there was not much that I could have done to prevent what occurred…

 Prison has been a hard life for me, but in spite of the system that it is, I have managed to use it to my advantage and betterment.
 Perhaps this is due to something that I learned while I was in the Sing Sing Prison Death Row, at the age of seventeen.

-The article generated an outpouring of public sentiment that provided a cross-section of American attitudes toward those behind bars at the time.
-In fact, Sal got quite a few encouraging letters2 ranging from those just expressing support to those seeking to help him in various ways.
-Some of the more boosterish letters came from clergymen and educators.
-Here are two representative comments:
+Sal’s letter generated an outpouring of public sentiment that provided a cross-section of American attitudes toward those behind bars at the time.
+In fact, he got quite a few encouraging letters ranging from those just expressing support to those seeking to help him in various ways.
+Some of the most positive letters came from clergymen and educators.

-“I read the piece about you in yesterday’s Times, most of it telling your story in your own words.
-It surely is a poignant story, and your way of telling it was beautiful and deeply moving.” (a clergyman)
+A clergyman wrote, It surely is a poignant story and your way of telling it was beautiful and deeply moving.

 But not all the letters were nearly as kind or sympathetic.
 Some were frankly horrific.
 In my view, the most memorable of these ‘letter-attacks’ wasn’t actually a result of Sal’s article.
-The letter quoted was dated Dec.
-7, 1974, nearly two months before the New York Times piece.
+The letter that follows was dated December 7, 1974, nearly two months before the New York Times piece.
 It was written on pink stationery in blue ink by someone who seemed to have a personal vendetta against Sal.
 (The underlining is entirely the work of the letter’s author.)